rust-lang/blog.rust-lang.org/content/call-for-testing-build-dir-layout-v2.md

 - [test_bin](https://crates.io/crates/test_bin): [Issue #13](https://github.com/MichaelMcDonnell/test_bin/issues/13)
 - [trycmd](https://crates.io/crates/trycmd): fixed

+## What is not changing?

+The layout of final artifacts within [target dir](https://doc.rust-lang.org/cargo/reference/build-cache.html).

 ## What is changing?

 We are switching from organizing by content type to scoping the content by the package name and a hash of the build unit and its inputs.